-Emmys 2021: Best-dressed stars, from The Crown’s Emma Corrin to Nicole Byer
+Emmys 2021: Best-dressed stars, from The Crown’s Emma Corrin to Michaela Coel

 Elizabeth Olsen – who is nominated for her portrayal of Wanda Maximoff in the Disney series – wears an ivory white gown featuring a plunging neckline and a small trail.
 Chandelier diamond earrings and a cranberry lip complete the look.

-Anya Taylor Joy has graced the Emmys red carpet in a backless Dior gown with a matching yellow cape.
+Anya Taylor-Joy has graced the Emmys red carpet in a backless Dior gown with a matching yellow cape.

 The halter-neck dress features diamanté detailing at the back, which matches The Queen’s Gambit star’s earrings.